Moderated Network Models: Simulation Study

 \subsubsection{Performance of NCT and FGL}

-Sensitivity and precision of the standard NCT seem to converge to 1 as a function of $n$.
+Sensitivity and precision of the NCT in which we specified the correct moderator seem to converge to 1 as a function of $n$.
 However, both sensitivity and precision are lower than for the moderated network model in all situations included in our simulation.
 The sequential version of the NCT has low precision for all $n$ and should therefore not be used in situations similar to the one used in our simulation.

-Turning to the FGL, its sensitivity is comparable to the NCT for full moderation and largest across all methods for moderation in partially moderated interactions.
-The explanation for this difference is a combination of two factors: first, the EBIC selects models with higher sensitivity if the number of uncorrelated neighbors is larger (we show this in Appendix \ref{app_results_neighbors}).
-In the moderation with pairwise effect (row 3) there is an additional predictor (neighbor) compared to the moderation effect alone (row 4).
+Turning to the FGL version in which we also specified the correct moderator, its sensitivity is comparable to the NCT for full moderation and largest across all methods for moderation in partially moderated interactions.
+The explanation for this difference in sensitivity is a combination of two factors: first, the EBIC selects models with higher sensitivity if the number of uncorrelated neighbors is larger (we show this in Appendix \ref{app_results_neighbors}).
+In the moderation with pairwise effect (row 1, Figure \ref{fig_sim_results_part2}) there is an additional predictor (neighbor) compared to the moderation effect alone (row 2).
 Second, the graphical lasso is more liberal than nodewise regression.
 The second factor combined with the first one explains why the sensitivity difference is larger for the FGL compared to the moderated network models.
 However, since the FGL is not the focus of the present work we did not further investigate this difference.
 The difference in sensitivity between the standard and the sequential version of the FGL is explained by the fact that by design 4-8 variables are correlated with the moderator 13 (see Figure \ref{fig_sim_generating}).
 Therefore, splitting by these variables in the sequential version is similar to splitting along the moderator proportional to the correlation between the moderator and the splitting variable.
 The precision of the FGL with specified moderator increases up to $n = 193$ and decreases for larger $n$.
 The sequential FGL has low precision for all $n$.
 A partial explanation for this low precision of the FGL could be the low precision of the graphical lasso algorithm for large $n$ if its assumption of sparsity if violated \citep{williams2018back}.
 Because of its low precision, we do not recommend the FGL for situations similar to the one in our simulation.